-- If it all possible, avoid impacts to environmental resources through project design and/or through the implementation of all possible mitigation measures. - Incorporate storm water and erosion control management into the project design. - Reduce the size and need for culverts when and where possible.
+- Coordinate with the Jackson County Hazard Mitigation Plan. - Coordinate the transportation projects with local comprehensive and master plans, watershed management plans, recreation and non-motorized plans, etc. - Prior to project construction, collaborate with local community officials, contractors, and other relevant stakeholders to review and discuss environmental issues and goals. - If it all possible, avoid impacts to environmental resources through project design and/or through the implementation of all possible mitigation measures. - Incorporate storm water and erosion control management into the project design. - Reduce the size and need for culverts when and where possible.

-Construction and Maintenance Guidelines
+Construction & Maintenance Guidelines

 - Include all special requirements that address environmentally sensitive resources into plans and estimates used by contractors and subcontractors.
 Bring to attention the types of activities that are not appropriate in environmentally sensitive areas. - Minimize the size of the construction and staging area with clearly marked boundaries using fencing or flagging around sensitive areas as necessary to prevent intrusions. - Utilize the least intrusive construction materials and techniques. - Avoid disturbing the construction site as much as possible by: - Protecting established vegetation and natural habitat.
-If disruption is unavoidable, replace with native species as soon as possible. - Implementing sediment and soil erosion control measures as required. - Not stockpiling materials in sensitive areas. - Protecting water quality by controlling direct runoff, sweeping streets to reduce sediment, implement salt management techniques, and control storm water drains from construction debris. - Protecting cultural and historic resources. - Minimizing noise and vibration. - Providing for solid waste disposal. - Conducting on-site monitoring during and after construction to ensure protection of environmental resources as planned. - Maintaining equipment in good working condition and avoid fueling or maintenance near environmentally sensitive areas. - Reducing land disturbances through the efficient organization of construction activities.
+If disruption is unavoidable, replace with native species as soon as possible. - o Implementing sediment and soil erosion control measures as required. - Not stockpiling materials in sensitive areas. - Protecting water quality by controlling direct runoff, sweeping streets to reduce sediment, implement salt management techniques, and control storm water drains from construction debris. - Protecting cultural and historic resources. - Minimizing noise and vibration. - Providing for solid waste disposal. - Conducting on-site monitoring during and after construction to ensure protection of environmental resources as planned. - Maintaining equipment in good working condition and avoid fueling or maintenance near environmentally sensitive areas. - Reducing land disturbances through the efficient organization of construction activities.